Should You Learn Code Against the Metal in 2019?

 Ultimately, what I would suggest for anyone reading this who is wondering if they should learn the 'compiled' languages like C or C++ that are in line with tradition is that if you have moderate experience, yes: it is time to learn C or C++.
 If you are still new to programming or just barely getting started, the answer is no, do not start with C or C++.

 The reason is that you are unlikely to leverage the wicked capabilities of compiled languages when you have little to no experience coding.
 Once you realize what bottlenecks you are up against and have familiarity with the basics of modern programming like functions, variables, data types, conditionals, loops, and hopefully a little bit about parallelism: you have what you need to start tapping into the magic of compiled speeds.
-This is all assuming that you have use
+This is all assuming that you have use for compiled speeds.

 Is there anything that says you could ignore this advice?
 Yes, you could.
 If you do, you are likely to make things more difficult for yourself than things need be.
 Still, you could ignore the advice and even find success.
 After all, many have, and many will continue to.